larswik/IFC-Specification/IFC4x3/Quantities/l/Length_0r0CjuAFbF5ht38RfIA5VC/Documentation.md

-Total length of the curtain wall along the cutain wall center line (even if different to the curtain wall path).
+The length of the object.

+Along center line (even if different to the wall path).